Urobotos/Sandworm/CONTRIBUTING.md

 ### 3️⃣ Create a new branch for editing:
 Click on the `main` button (branches dropdown list).
-Type the your name of the new branch in the field: `🔎 find or create new branch...` (for example: "new-feature").
+Type the name of your new branch in the field: `🔎 find or create new branch...` (for example: "new-feature").
 Click on: `Create branch: new-feature from ‘main’`.<br><br>

 > **If you are using cmd, then:**